 Sledders in Hearst can ride along the downtown streets and park their machines right outside their motel door.
 We all know it’s not cool to drink and ride, so there are complimentary shuttles between dining establishments such as Villa Inn & Suites and Pizza Place Bar & Grill.
-Like we said, this town has it figured out.
+As we said, this town has it figured out.

 Just less than an hour north of Wawa, Dubreuilville made its small-town roots in the lumber industry, and these logging roads make for dream-like winter trails.
 Both the groomed trails and riding season are long (often lasting into April) and the snow base is deep.
 Dubreuilville is home to "The Groomer Guy" Luc Lévesque (aka the YouTube sensation) who is the grooming godfather.
-He’ll let you know about the conditions, routes, sites to see, and tell you what are the best meat snacks to pack for a long ride (he runs the variety store too).
+He’ll let you know about the conditions, routes, and sites to see and tell you what are the best meat snacks to pack for a long ride (he runs the variety store too).

 Only a 3.5-hour drive from Sault Ste.
-Marie or Michighan, so Dubreuilville sees many U.S. riders enjoy the 30-feet wide groomed trails which span over 500 miles.
+Marie or Michigan, so Dubreuilville sees many U.S. riders enjoy the 30-feet wide groomed trails which span over 500 miles.
 There is even 24-hour gas availability at Sawmill Gas Station.

 Make Sure to Get: A Selfie with the Groomer Guy

 Make Sure to Eat: Philly Steak Baked Poutine at LOL Resto Bar